whuwuteng/LiDAR_Raster_Class/README.md

     sudo make install
 ```

-Otherwise, the library can be installed it with command lines if using Ubuntu :
+Otherwise, the library can be installed  with command lines if using Ubuntu :

 ```
 # need to install the dependence of OpenImageIO